• Skip to main content

 Fallen trees on the Poboktan trail

 It took us forty-five minutes to climb over trees that had fallen across the trail due to a windstorm.
 We wondered if the trail would improve or if we should turn around.
 Since we didn’t have a park pass for any other backcountry campsites, we decided to persevere.
-It created significant detours, forcing us to walk deep into the woods to avoid and navigate around this mess.
-We persevered, but it was a tremendous amount of work to go over or around these trees while carrying backpacks.
+It created significant detours, forcing us to walk deep into the woods to navigate around this mess.
+It was a tremendous amount of work to go over or around these trees while carrying backpacks.
 Fallen trees aren’t usually something we expect to encounter while backpacking.
 Still, it forces us as hikers to adapt and roll with the punches when something unexpected shows up.

-We were prepared to stay positive while backpacking in the rain as it started to drizzle on us.
-We knew it was likely to rain since it had poured on us at our Mount Kerkeslin campground campsite nearby while we were getting ready in the morning.
+We were prepared to stay positive while backpacking in the rain, as it started to drizzle.
+We knew it was likely to rain since it had poured on us at our Mount Kerkeslin campground, a nearby campsite, while we were getting ready in the morning.

 Training for Backpacking Poboktan Trail Successfully

-To ensure a hiker is fit for this backpacking trip, the Laughing Falls hike offers a good cardio workout.
+To ensure you’re a fit hiker for this backpacking trip, the Laughing Falls hike offers a good cardio workout.
 Hiking with elevation helps get in shape.
 An indoor activity, such as Zumba, which is a great cardio workout, can also help you get in shape from the comfort of your own home.
-The more exercise you do before a trip, the easier it will be backpacking.
+The more exercise you do before a trip, the easier backpacking will be.

 Mentally Preparing for Backpacking Poboktan Trail Successfully